 You’ll also find mountain arts and crafts, homemade treats, toys, preserves, stationery, and more, always with a fun surprise in store.
 It’s a special farmers’ market as all sellers must be a resident of the town and all items sold must be locally grown or hand-made.

 It’s open several days a week but can change depending on the season, so be sure to check the schedule before you go.
 It’s a great way to support local and independent businesses while in Hendersonville.

 Enjoy the Apple Orchards

-Hendersonville is affectionately known as Apple Alley.
+Hendersonville is affectionately known as Apple Alley and beginning the middle of August visitors can enjoy apple picking!
 It’s home to a variety of farms and orchards that are full of fun outdoor activities for everyone.
 Grandad’s Apples N Such boasts a large cornfield maze.
 Pick some apples, feed some farm animals, and find some freshly made bites at the bakery.

 Dupont State Recreation Forest